specklesystems/speckle-docs/user/teklastructures.md

 ### Filters

-To help you select which elements will be to sent to Speckle, we've built various filters into our Tekla Structures connector.
+To help you select which elements will be to sent to Speckle, we've built various filters into our Tekla Structures Connector.
 Once a filter is set, just click **Send** and all objects passing the filter will be sent to your Project.
 Section properties and materials defined within the model will always be sent.

 _Please Note: Elements are sent regardless of whether they are visible or if they were created after setting up the filter._